 The Company maintains a deferred compensation plan ("Deferred Compensation Plan").
 This plan is available to directors and certain officers and managers of the Company.
 The plan allows participants to defer all or a portion of their directors' fees and/or salary and annual bonuses, as applicable, and it permits participants to elect to contribute and defer all or any portion of their nonvested stock, restricted stock and stock awards.
 All deferrals to the participants' accounts vest immediately; Company contributions vest according to the vesting schedules in the qualified plan and nonvested stock and restricted stock vests according to the schedule designated by the award.
 The Company makes matching and retirement contributions (currently equal to 6%) of compensation paid over the maximum allowed for qualified pension benefits, whether or not the employee elects to defer any compensation.
 The Deferred Compensation Plan does not have dollar limits on tax-deferred contributions.
 The assets of the Deferred Compensation Plan are held in a Rabbi Trust ("Trust") and, therefore, are available to satisfy the claims of the Company's creditors in the event of bankruptcy or insolvency of the Company.
-Participants have the right to request that their account balance be determined by reference to specified investment alternatives (with the exception of the portion of the account which consists of deferred nonvested and subsequently vested stock and restricted stock).
+Participants have the right to request that their account balance be determined by reference to specified investment alternatives (with the exception of the account which consists of deferred nonvested and subsequently vested stock and restricted stock).
 With certain exceptions, these investment alternatives are the same alternatives offered to participants in the General Cable Retirement and Savings Plan for Salaried Associates.
 In addition, participants have the right to request that the Plan Administrator re-allocate the deferral among available investment alternatives; provided, however that the Plan Administrator is not required to honor such requests.
-Distributions from the plan are generally made upon the participants' termination as a director and/or employee, as applicable, of the Company.
-Participant
+Distributions from the plan in cash, either as a lump sum payment or through equal annual installments from between one and ten years, except for the nonvested and subseq